PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/general_image_recognition.en.md

     batch_size: 1
 ```

-Subsequently, refer to the command line method or Python script method in [2.2 Local Experience](#22-local-experience) to load the modified production line configuration file.
+Subsequently, refer to the command line method or Python script method in [2.2 Local Experience](#22-local-experience) to load the modified pipeline configuration file.

 ##  5. Multi-Hardware Support

 PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlunxin XPU, Ascend NPU, and Cambricon MLU. <b>You only need to modify the `--device` parameter</b> to achieve seamless switching between different hardware.

-For example, when running the general image recognition production line using Python, to change the running device from NVIDIA GPU to Ascend NPU, you only need to modify the `device` in the script to npu:
+For example, when running the general image recognition pipeline using Python, to change the running device from NVIDIA GPU to Ascend NPU, you only need to modify the `device` in the script to npu:

 ```python
 from paddlex import create_pipeline